DEFRA/ai-data-development-standards/docs/guides/rag.md

 | Prebuilt model           | <ul><li>Azure AI Document Intelligence</li><li>Power Automate</li></ul>                   | Low    | Medium/High     |
 | Custom model             | <ul><li>Azure AI Document Intelligence</li><li>Tesseract</li></ul>                        | High   | Medium/High     |

-### Enrichment Phase
+## Enrichment Phase

-#### 1. Clean Chunks
+### 1. Clean Chunks

-- **Lowercase** - embeddings are usually case-sensitive meaning "Cheetah" and "cheetah" would result in a different vector despite having the same logical meaning
+- Lowercase text - embeddings are usually case-sensitive meaning "Cheetah" and "cheetah" would result in a different vector despite having the same logical meaning
-- **Remove stop words** - removing stop words like "a", "an" and "the" would allow both "a cheetah is faster than a puma" and "the cheetah is faster than the puma" to both be vectorially equal to "cheetah faster than puma."
+- Remove stop words - removing stop words like "a", "an" and "the" would allow both "a cheetah is faster than a puma" and "the cheetah is faster than the puma" to both be vectorially equal to "cheetah faster than puma."
-- **Fix spelling mistakes**
+- Fix spelling mistakes
-- **Remove unicode characters**
+- Remove unicode characters
-- **Normalisation** - expanding abbreviations, converting numbers to words, and expanding contractions like "I'm" to "I am" can help increase the performance of vector searches
+- Normalisation (expand abbreviations, convert numbers to words, expand contractions)

-#### 2. Augment Chunks with Metadata
+### 2. Augment Chunks with Metadata

 Metadata can help filter the chunks prior to the semantic search or be used as part of it.